 The maximum amount of reimbursement that you can receive is equal to your HRA balance at the time the request for reimbursement is processed.
 Eligible expenses for domestic partners and their dependents are not eligible for tax-free reimbursement.
 You'll incur imputed income on the entire value of the HRA at the time you enroll a domestic partner or his/her dependents.

-The balance remaining in your HRA when you terminate is forfeited unless you continue your Health Plan coverage through COBRA.
+Coverage under the HRA ends when your coverage under the Blue health plan ends, or when you are no longer eligible to participate in the plan.
+However, your claims arising before the termination date are still eligible for reimbursement.
+The balance remaining in your HRA when you terminate is forfeited unless you continue your Health Plan coverage through COBRA, in which event you may use the balance to pay current year claims.
 If you're eligible for the Assurant Retiree Medical Program, the balance will be transferred into that program.